awsdocs/amazon-ecs-developer-guide/doc_source/task_execution_IAM_role.md

 ## Required IAM Permissions for Private Registry Authentication<a name="task-execution-private-auth"></a>

 The Amazon ECS task execution role is required to use the private registry authentication feature\.
 This allows the container agent to pull the container image\.
-For more information, see [Private Registry Authentication for Tasks](private-auth.md)\.
+For more information, see [Private registry authentication for tasks](private-auth.md)\.

 To provide access to the secrets that you create, manually add the following permissions as an inline policy to the task execution role\.
 For more information, see [Adding and Removing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html)\.
 + `secretsmanager:GetSecretValue`